lierfengmei/TangoProjects/README.md

 # TangoProjects
-# This is project is based on book:'Tango-With-Django'
+# This project is based on book:'Tango-With-Django'
 # By MM